|

 Sorting

-The reflection data can be sorted in six different ways; by d-value, intensity, index and so on.
+d-value, intensity, index and so on.
 The sorting options are available in the List menu.
-Note that there are several ways to sort the data according to index.

 Window